 Grouping

-and country = US
+and method = direct_debit

 on separate lines on the invoice.